 My account has been suspended – what do I do?

-CakeMail Abuse probably notified you that one of your clients has been suspended.
+You were notified that your account has been suspended.
 This can happen for a number of reasons, including exceeding our Complaint and/or Hard Bounce thresholds, uploading a list with spam traps, and sending an email that resulted in blacklisting.
 A mistake was made and you're here as a result.

 There's no need to panic; there's a very good reason why this account was suspended and why you're here.
-The good news is we will work with you and your client to resolve the issue and hopefully restore this account.
+The good news is we will work with you to resolve the issue and hopefully restore this account.

 Accounts can be suspended for many reasons, including exceeding complaint thresholds or hard bounce thresholds, uploading lists with spam traps, or sending an email campaign that results in complaints in blacklistings, or other activities.
 Ultimately, accounts are suspended in order to protect the reputation of our network and the delivery for everyone.

 The complaint is created when someone hits the ‘Spam' or ‘Junk' button after receiving this email.
 Complaints are sent to us via the FBLs we have set up with each ISP.
 As a result, the recipient has the status 'spam' in the contact list and is added (automatically) to the Suppression list for that account (automatically).
-If your client consistently generates a complaint rate higher than 0.25%, this indicates people are not happy with receiving these emails and/or there is a problem with the way their email list(s) is populated.
+If you consistently generates a complaint rate higher than 0.25%, this indicates people are not happy with receiving these emails and/or there is a problem with the way the email list(s) is populated.

 When you send an email to a non-existent address, you receive a hard bounce.
 If you send more of these with each campaign you send, your hard bounce rate will increase.
 If you consistently generates a hard bounce rate greater than 5%, this can indicate a serious problem with how you are populating your list(s).